AssemblyScript/assemblyscript/std/assembly/rt/README.md

 Integration notes
 -----------------

 The underlying reference counting implementation works very similar to other implementations.
 When an object is stored in a local, global or field, its reference becomes retained (reference count is incremented by 1), respectively when it becomes deleted, it is released (reference count is decremented by 1).
-Once the reference count reaches zero, the object is considered for collection.
+Once the reference count reaches zero, the object is considered for collection and the reference count of all contained objects (fields, array elements etc.) is decremented by 1.
 Now, if an object is inherently acyclic (most objects are), it is free'd right away, while otherwise it is added to a cycle pool and considered for cycle collection on the next `__collect`.

 Differences to other implementations include: